casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 -   `contract-v1`

+    -   This is a first version of the counter contract.
-    -   Defines two named keys: _counter_ to reference the contract and an associated variable _count_ to store the number of times we increment the counter
+    -   Defines two named keys: _counter_ to reference the contract and an associated variable _count_ to store the number of times we increment the counter.
-    -   Provides a function to get the current count (_count_get_)
+    -   Provides a function to get the current count (_count_get_).
-    -   Provides a function to increment the current count (_counter_inc_)
+    -   Provides a function to increment the current count (_counter_inc_).

 -   `contract-v2`

     -   This is a another version of the counter contract.
 This version upgrades the contract and provides additional function to decrement the counter.
-    -   We will not be using _contract-v2_ in this tutorial, yet we will be learning about it in the [Upgrade tutorial](/dapp-dev-guide/tutorials/upgrade-contract).
+    -   We will not be using _contract-v2_ in this tutorial, yet we will be learning about it in the _Upgrade tutorial_.

 -   `counter-call`